Free Hallstatt Walking Tour:

 The coolest tour boat company on Lake Hallstatt is Navia (website) which uses traditionally crafted wooden salt boats called Fuhre.
 The wide and flat salt boats are specially designed to carry heavy cargo in shallow waters and offer a great experience.
 They also offer daily tours in the Summer and Fall for just 15€ as well as romantic private meal tours on request.
 Our favorite tours of theirs are the nighttime tours which leave after dark the couple days around each Summertime full moon.
 If you want more freedom and flexibility, consider doing a private rental of one the electric, row, or paddle boats explained below.

 Time Tables: The Stefanie only has one route which goes from the dock to the train station across the lake and Stefanie Ferry Website has a great up-to-date timetable.
+Last Ferries: The last daily ferry to the train station typically leaves around 6:15pm with plenty of time to meet the last train out of Hallstatt of the day.
 Candlelit Boat Rides: Starting late each July through late August, candlelit boat rides leave the boat pier at 8:30pm on Thursday evenings €13.50 or €16 combo-ticket with the Hallstatt Museum.

 19. Boat Rental Office:

-There are a few small boat rental locations around the lake but we prefer the one just North of the main ferry dock.
-They are open from April through September from 6am to 8pm which gives you a lot of flexibility.
-Expect to pay 15-18€ for 1 hour in the electric boat which does have a popup canopy shade, 11€ for a 1 hour row boat rental, or 15€ for a 1 hour rental of the giant swan paddle boats with 30 minute discount options available.
+Location: There are a few small boat rental locations around the lake but we prefer the one just North of the main ferry dock.
+Hours: They are open from April through September from 6am to 8pm which gives you a lot of flexibility.
+Depending on the weather we have also seen boats available into October.
+Cost: Expect to pay 15-18€ for 1 hour in the electric boat which does have a popup canopy shade, 11€ for a 1-hour rowboat rental, or 15€ for a 1 hour rental of the giant swan paddle boats with 30-minute discount options available.

 20. Catholic Church & Cemetery (Pfarrkirche):